rs659/rehandshaikh-demo/README.md

-# rehandshaikh-demo
+# rehanshaikh-demo
-this is my first repository.
+This is my first git repository.
+Author-Rehan Shaikh